 To break it down into very simple terms, Processes are groups of tasks that need to be completed to achieve goals within the project.
 There are 7 PRINCE2 Processes and completing these will carry the project to its conclusion and provide a great chance for project success.

-1. Starting Up a Project: this first Process takes a look at the request for the project, the supporting documentation and the potential project itself to decide whether or not the proposed project is viable and should continue past this investigative stage
+This first Process takes a look at the request for the project, the supporting documentation and the potential project itself to decide whether or not the proposed project is viable and should continue past this investigative stage.

-2. Directing a Project: this Process sees the Project Board reviewing the findings of the first stage to determine whether the findings show the project to be viable and then making a decision on whether or not to proceed with the project
+This Process sees the Project Board reviewing the findings of the first stage to determine whether the findings show the project to be viable and then making a decision on whether or not to proceed with the project.

-3. Initiating a Project: if the project is approved, this Process will take a deeper look into the project and expand upon all the aspects to make decisions – it is basically to flesh out everything that was considered during the first stage so that the project can begin on the right footing
+If the project is approved, this Process will take a deeper look into the project and expand upon all the aspects to make decisions – it is basically to flesh out everything that was considered during the first stage so that the project can begin on the right footing.

-4. Controlling a Stage: this is to manage each work stage of the project using the method actively to control and monitor each aspect of the work that is being done
+This is to manage each work stage of the project using the method actively to control and monitor each aspect of the work that is being done.

-5. Managing Product Delivery: this Process is exactly what it sounds like – receiving instructions from the Project Manager on what to do, completing this work and delivering the product (or component) to the appropriate party once it is complete
+This Process is exactly what it sounds like – receiving instructions from the Project Manager on what to do, completing this work and delivering the product (or component) to the appropriate party once it is complete.

-6. Managing a Stage Boundary: the final Process during each stage of the project enables the following stage to be planned and for progress to be reported to the Project Board (the bigwigs who call the shots)
+The final Process during each stage of the project enables the following stage to be planned and for progress to be reported to the Project Board (the bigwigs who call the shots).

-7. Closing a Project: this Process is only used at the very end of a project in order to correctly close the project – this is when the product is handed over, reviews on the project are done and a request to close the project is submitted for approval by the Project Board
+This Process is only used at the very end of a project in order to correctly close the project – this is when the product is handed over, reviews on the project are done and a request to close the project is submitted for approval by the Project Board.

 The 7 PRINCE2 Principles